alexanderepping/apfelxx_photon_mod/README.md

 Some useful bash files I use to run the programs and/or change between different installations of Apfel++ and the LHAPDF library.

 ### makeLHAPDF
-Fortran program to write the GRVCustomSet_0000.dat file in the LHAPDF fromat and related files.
+Fortran program to write GRVCustomSet_0000.dat files in the LHAPDF fromat and related files.

 ### myApfelModified/apfelxx
 Folder containing the changed source code and headers of the apfelxx program.